Willians (footballer, born 1973)

-Willians Bartolomeu dos Santos, known as Willians (born 20 April 1973) is a retired Brazilian football striker.
+Willians Bartolomeu dos Santos, known as Willians (born 20 April 1973) is a Brazilian former professional footballer who played as a forward.

-Club career
+Career

-He arrived to Serbia in summer 1998 along his compatriot Adilson dos Santos and Fumaça, and signed with Red Star Belgrade.
+Willians arrived to Serbia in summer 1998 along his compatriot Adilson dos Santos and Fumaça, and signed with Red Star Belgrade.
 He played with Presidense in Brazil.
 He made 7 appearances and scored twice in the 1998–99 First League of FR Yugoslavia.